 - Back up data on a regular basis.

 - Install the latest anti-virus software solutions on your work devices.

-- Use strong passwords to reduce the chance of devices being hacked.
+- Use strong passwords including email and social media accounts to reduce the chance of devices being hacked.